kohlschutter/junixsocket/src/site/markdown/customarch.md

 ## Prerequisites

  1. Make sure you have a machine running your target platform.
- 2. Install the Java JDK 9 or newer (preferably Java 11), Maven 3 or newer (tested: 3.6.0) and junixsocket.
+ 2. Install the Java JDK 9 or newer (preferably Java 11), Maven 3.6 or newer, and junixsocket.
  3. Install a development environment so you can compile C code (e.g., gcc, clang, etc.)

 > **NOTE** You may also be able to cross-compile code for your target platform, on your development